 A conventional bridge also requires that you sacrifice a certain amount of the healthy teeth structure that you still retain.
 By contrast, your dentist might recommend supporting your replacement tooth or teeth on one or more dental implants – small posts that are inserted into your jawbone where your tooth loss occurred.
 With the support of an implant post, your custom pontic won’t need the addition of supportive crowns, nor the support of your healthy teeth, in order to remain in place.

+Do you want a new tooth?
 Modern dental bridges come in a variety of shapes and sizes, and some include supportive prosthetic posts that mimic healthy teeth roots.
 To learn which bridge is best for you, schedule a consultation by calling 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.